The Summer I Turned Pretty Season 1 provides a refreshing summer escape that anyone can enjoy even if it’s too familiar at times.

 Love, Victor, The White Lotus, and Cruel Summer were just some of the shows that were all the talk during 2021’s summer tv season.
 Even though each of those is very different, they each had one significant praise which is that they used their summer setting to their benefit.
-The Summer I Turned Pretty joins these great shows kicking off the summer of 2022 with a fun escapist story that has a little more to offer than the average teenage romance we have seen many times before.
+Season 1 of The Summer I Turned Pretty joins these great shows kicking off the summer of 2022 with a fun escapist story that has a little more to offer than the average teenage romance we have seen many times before.
 This show follows Belly (newcomer Lola Tung), who has been going to the same vacation spot every summer with her mom (Jakie Chung), brother (Sean Kaufman), her mom’s best friend (Rachel Blanchard of Deep Water), and her two kids, Conrad (Christopher Briney) and Jeremiah (Gavin Casalegno of Walker), who are around the same age as Belly and her brother.
 Belly has had a lifelong crush on the older brother, Conrad, but has never stood a chance since both brothers have never seen her in a romantic context before.
 All of this changes this year, when Belly has a major glow-up right before her sixteenth birthday at the start of the summer.
 As the summer progresses, everyone realizes just how beautiful Belly has become, making it a summer she will never forget.

 What The Summer I Turned Pretty does best is be that summer show for everyone.
 It has those summer vibes that make you feel like you’re on vacation just by watching it.
 There are some amazing sights to be seen, whether it is just watching people take a walk by the beach or going night swimming in their pool.
 Every shot has this warm glow that allows viewers to feel relaxed and at peace, even if there are some stressful sequences throughout this modern teen romance.